MrQR-me/docs/Pricing.md

 ### £0.00

 ## **MrQR**{: .text-purple-000 } Pro User Account including a Personal Site
-users have a comprehensive ptofile, a personal site and can request access ans complete any forms on the **MrQR**{: .text-purple-000 } platform
+users have a comprehensive profile, a personal site and can request access ans complete any forms on the **MrQR**{: .text-purple-000 } platform

 ### ~~£2.49~~ / Month